dexter-cnx/glass_bar_widget/README.md

 - Controlled and uncontrolled selection modes
 - Flexible theming via `GlassBarThemeData`
 - Accessibility support with tooltips and semantics
-- GitHub Actions CI and GitHub Pages demo workflow
+- GitHub Actions CI and a GitHub Pages demo

 ## Install